 The undergraduate international studies program provides internationally focused, cross-cultural course work at Ohio State.
 In cooperation with departments in several colleges, it offers undergraduates interdisciplinary major and minor programs of study concerning different world regions as well as contemporary global themes.
 The program is housed in the College of Arts and Sciences.

-There are 11 separate specializations in international studies in the following two major divisions.
+There are 11 separate specializations in international studies, divided into two groupings below.

 Contemporary world affairs

 - Globalization studies

 - East Asia

 - Russia and Eastern Europe

 - Western Europe

 Students can major or minor in any of these specializations or double major in international studies by combining one world affairs and one area studies specialization.

 Upon admission to the university, students can declare a pre-major in international studies within the College of Arts and Sciences.

 Students interested in international studies should consult with an international studies advisor as soon as possible.
 Advisors work with students to plan a course of study, including General Education (GE) courses and introductory and upper-level international studies courses.